Maaseh/homelab-platform/README.md

 **Challenge 1.5: Unable to connect to servers outside my home**
 - Solution: Netbird as a VPN server with a zero-trust approach
-- Status: Planned
+- Status: Done
-- Details: HTTPS Management through CloudFlare, no inbound TCP ports exposed, ACL to enforce granularity, and only one entry point to the Bastion with port 22
+- Details: Using Caddy as Reverse Proxy with TLS, ACL to enforce granularity, and only one entry point to the Bastion with port 22

 ### Step 2: Observability
 *Goal: See what's happening in the infrastructure*